KIRANKUMAR7296/.NET/C#.md

 <h3 name='gc'>3.
 Garbage Collector</h3>

 -  An Automatic Memory Manager ( `Allocate` and `Release` Memory for Objects )
+-  Allocation is made when we declare New Object.
+-  When there is no enough memory to Allocate an Object, Garbage Collector collects and dispose garbage memory to make memory available.

 <h3 name='box'>4.
 Boxing vs Unboxing</h3>